splunk-soar-connectors/.github/.github/CONTRIBUTING.md

 1. Make your changes on your branch.
 1. Thoroughly test your changes.
 See the [Automated Checks](#automated-checks) section for information about basic automated checks we provide for all apps.
 1. Add your name to the contributors list in the app JSON!
 [Example](https://github.com/phantomcyber/phantom-apps/pull/488/commits/a02e345ce48e56bcb8711d1c5c4e40dd6e62fd11?diff=split&w=1)
-1. Open a [pull request](https://help.github.com/articles/using-pull-requests/) to the ```next``` branch of the app repo, giving edit access to the maintainers of the repo.
+1. Open a [pull request](https://help.github.com/articles/using-pull-requests/) to the ```main``` branch of the app repo, giving edit access to the maintainers of the repo.
 Please ensure your pull request adheres to the guidelines mentioned in [PULL REQUEST TEMPLATE](https://github.com/splunk-soar-connectors/.github/blob/main/.github/pull_request_template.md).

 *****Important Notes:**

 1. **Please make sure to check the 'Allow edits and access to secrets by maintainers' box during your PR submission so that a Splunk>SOAR developer can aid in the PR process.**

-1. **Any pull-request to the ```main``` branch of an app repo will not be accepted**

 1. **A Splunk>SOAR developer may wish to create a new branch and ask you to perform your pull-request there for specific types of changes.**